julietaumpierrez/documents-photoholmes/src/photoholmes/methods/adaptive_cfa_net/README.md

 image_data = {"image": image}
 input = adaptive_cfa_net_preprocessing(**image_data)

-# Declare the method and use the .to_device if you want to run it on cuda or mps
+# Declare the method and use the .to_device if you want to run it on cuda or mps instead of cpu
 method = AdaptiveCFANet(
     arch_config="pretrained",
     weights="path_to_weights",